 3. A College Admissions Coach Can Help Students Set Themselves Apart

 Academics and test scores are the most important factors in admissions, but it’s important that students stand out in other ways as well, as universities look for multiple qualities in a candidate, from demonstrated interest to stand-out essays to thoughtful letters of recommendation.
 A coach can help students create a great profile that is appealing to the qualities each university seeks.
-Especially in an era where universities increasingly use techniques like waitlisting, early decision, and demonstrated interest to select applicants, creating a standout application that showcases the student’s best qualities and expresses interest is critical.
+Especially in an era where universities increasingly use techniques such as putting applicants on waitlists, early decision applications, and “demonstrated interest” to select applicants, creating a standout application that showcases the student’s best qualities and expresses interest is critical.

 A coach can also help students navigate the waters of admission by providing advice on items that don’t show up on the application.
 This includes, for example, interviews, emails to admissions officials, and college visits.